Calcipotriol

-Calcipotriol, also known as calcipotriene, is a synthetic derivative of calcitriol, a form of vitamin D. It is used in the treatment of psoriasis.
-It is safe for long-term application in psoriatic skin conditions.
+Calcipotriol, also known as calcipotriene and sold under the brand name Dovonex among others, is a synthetic derivative of calcitriol, a form of vitamin D. It is used in the treatment of psoriasis.

 It was patented in 1985 and approved for medical use in 1991.
-It is marketed under the trade name "Dovonex" in the United States, "Daivonex" outside North America, and "Psorcutan" in Germany.

 It is on the World Health Organization's List of Essential Medicines.

-Calcipotriol is also available as Calcipotriol/betamethasone dipropionate, a fixed-dose combination medication with the synthetic corticosteroid betamethasone dipropionate for the treatment of plaque psoriasis.
+Calcipotriol is also available with the synthetic corticosteroid betamethasone dipropionate as the fixed-dose combination medication calcipotriol/betamethasone dipropionate for the treatment of plaque psoriasis.

 Medical uses

 Chronic plaque psoriasis is the chief medical use of calcipotriol.
 It has also been used successfully in the treatment of alopecia areata.

 Contraindications

 Hypersensitivity, use on face, hypercalcaemia, or evidence of vitamin D toxicity are the only contraindications for calcipotriol use.

 Cautions include exposure to excessive natural or artificial light, due to the potential for calcipotriol to cause photosensitivity.